SitecorePowerShell/Book/security.md

 #### Disable Web Services

 You can disable the web services by overriding the following configuration file `\App_Config\Include\Cognifide.PowerShell.config`.
+If using SPE 4.2+ the services should all be disabled by default; explicitely enabling the services is a new requirement.

 Look for the following section and enable\/disable as needed.